Alcoholism Treatment in Atlanta, Georgia

 Two of the biggest predictors of relapse while in recovery from alcohol addiction are cravings and negative emotions.
 Mindfulness practices like those that are offered at Centered Recovery Programs target these two issues quite effectively.
 Through mindfulness practice, you will develop a better understanding of yourself and your surroundings.
 Rather than retreating into your own head when tough emotions strike, you will learn to recognize those emotions and cravings for what they are and how not to react blindly to them.
 Although mindfulness sounds simple enough, it is something that must be practiced and cultivated continually—and our program arms you with the tools and knowledge that you’ll need to make it a constant part of your recovery and life.

 It’s natural to be a bit wary of any program that breaks away from “the norm.”
 However, our mindfulness-based alcoholism treatment Atlanta program incorporates an array of services to ensure that every patient receives the personalized care that they need and deserve.
-Our services and immediate network of treatment providers include the following:
+Our services and the immediate network of treatment providers include the following:

 - intensive outpatient, or IOP, services